Ivica Jaraković

-Ivica Jaraković (born 11 June 1978 in Užice) is a retired Serbian-Belgian professional footballer, who was last on the books of Woluwe-Zaventem.
+Ivica Jaraković (born 11 June 1978) is a Serbian-Belgian former professional footballer who played as a midfielder.

-Although originating from Serbia, Jaraković spent almost his entire career in Belgium, with only a one-year passage with 1.
+Originating from Serbia, Jaraković spent almost his entire career in Belgium, with only a one-year passage with 1.
 FC Magdeburg in Germany.
 He is currently living in Serbia but also owns a home in Belgium where he returns often, as since 2010 he is working for Kortrijk as a scout, looking for players in the Balkan region.